kimobv/project-exam-2/README.md

 ## Description

-This project is the final project exam i had when attending Noroff Higher Vocational College for my Frontend development education.
+This project is the final project exam i had when attending Noroff Higher Vocational College for my front-end development education.

-You can read the assigment text [here,](https://github.com/kimobv/project-exam-2/blob/main/README.old.md) and the Readme I submitted alongside the task [here.](https://github.com/kimobv/project-exam-2/blob/main/README.old2.md)
+You can read the assignment text [here](https://github.com/kimobv/project-exam-2/blob/main/README.old.md), and the Readme I submitted alongside the task [here](https://github.com/kimobv/project-exam-2/blob/main/README.old2.md).

 We were tasked to make an social media platform with [Noroff's API](https://noroff-api-docs.netlify.app), it is made with students and staff in mind as you can only register with an ``@stud.noroff.no`` or ``@noroff.no`` email.